 St. Petersburg Paternity Lawyer

 Strange as it may seem, a child who is born to unmarried parents has no legal father unless affirmative steps are taken to establish paternity officially and in compliance with Florida law.
 Knowing one’s parentage is essential for medical reasons and psychological well-being, and having paternity officially determined is crucial for a child to access health insurance and government assistance such as Veteran’s benefits or Social Security through the father.
 In the context of divorce and family law, paternity is vital to obtaining court orders for child custody and visitation, as well as child support.
-The St. Petersburg paternity lawyers at Meros, Smith, Brennan & Brennan, P.A. represent mothers, fathers, children and other interested parties in Pinellas County paternity proceedings.
+The St. Petersburg paternity lawyers at Meros, Smith, Brennan, Brennan and Gregg, P.A. represent mothers, fathers, children and other interested parties in Pinellas County paternity proceedings.
 Call our office if you are filing or responding to a paternity lawsuit, or if you need guidance regarding your options for declaring or challenging paternity in Florida.

 How Paternity Can Be Established in Florida